flare-kcl/flare-app/README.md

 ## 🔑 Authentication

-To login and thefore start an experiment you will also need to have the [FLARe Portal running](https://github.com/flare-kcl/flare-portal).
+To login and thefore start an experiment you will also need to have the [FLARe Portal](https://github.com/flare-kcl/flare-portal) running on port 8000.
 To avoid this you can also use the Participant ID `local.demo` to load the hardcoded example experiment.

 ## 🐍 Testing